Dabblecraft2DevTeam/FlareBot-Docs/index.md

 # Welcome to FlareBot Docs
 FlareBot is a free Discord music and server administration bot that delivers high-quality music to your Discord server while also providing tools to run your server with ease.
-FlareBot can be easily added into your Discord server with no setup or configuration.
+FlareBot can be easily added into your Discord server with no setup or configuration required.

 ## Setting up the bot
 FlareBot is made to be super simple to use!
 Getting FlareBot running on your server is easy, you can invite FlareBot by authenticating it with using [this](https://goo.gl/NfYi94) link.
 Bear in mind that you must have `Manage Server` permissions to be able to do this.
 From there you are good to go with being able to use music and moderators should be able to use any moderation commands they need.
 We have a very flexible permission system which you can also use to limit what certain users can do, check it out [here](/docs/permissions).

 ## Main Commands
 > Note that if you changed the prefix from `_` then you will need to use your server prefix.
-You can check your prefix with `_prefix`
+You can check your prefix with `_prefix` or mentioning the bot.
 > You can also do `_help` for a list of all the commands (You have access to) in your server!

 > Key: